Employee Vs. Independent Contractor?

 |

-Required to devote full-time to a job on a Non-project
+to a job on a Non-project basis.

 |